Skyrail Rainforest Cableway

-Skyrail Rainforest Cableway is a 7.5 km scenic tourist cableway running above the Barron Gorge National Park, in the Wet Tropics of Queensland’s World Heritage Area in Australia.
+Skyrail Rainforest Cableway is a 7.5 km scenic tourist cableway running above the Barron Gorge National Park, in the Wet Tropics of Queensland's World Heritage Area in Australia.
 It operates from the Smithfield terminal in Cairns to the Kuranda terminal on the Atherton Tableland.
-It has won more than 25 awards.

-Skyrail Rainforest Cableway journeys through the Wet Tropics Rainforest, home to the world's oldest tropical rainforest, older than the Amazon rainforest.
 It was the longest gondola cableway in the world when it was completed in 1995.

-The cableway, which journeys over the MacAlister Range between Smithfield and Kuranda, includes six-person gondola cabins that glide metres above the treetops.
+The cableway journeys over the Macalister Range between Smithfield and Kuranda using six-person gondola cabins.
 A one-way trip takes about 1.5 hours, and a return trip is about 2.5 hours.
 Two rainforest stations, Red Peak and Barron Falls, allow exploration of the forest floor on boardwalks and education of the World Heritage area.
-Complimentary ranger guided tours are available at Red Peak.
-An interpretative display the 'Rainforest Discovery Zone' is located at Red Peak.
-A Rainforest Interpretation Centre, developed in conjunction with the Commonwealth Scientific and Industrial Research Organisation (CSIRO), is located at the Barron Falls.
-The Edge Lookout, open to the public since March 2019, is located at Barron Falls.
-The lookout reaches out 160 m above Barron Gorge floor, with views across the Gorge and Barron Falls.
-The lookout also incorporates a glass floor section.